Ferris-geek/DIR/README.md

 # DIR
-This is anonymous code for DIR.
+This is official code for DIR.
 Now, we only release the infrence code.
 We will release the whole training code as soon as the paper is accepted.
+Any problems feel free to contact me via email, maofangyuan23s@ict.ac.cn.

 ![overview](overview.png)